walkingriver/walkingriver.github.io/_posts/2019-04-04-teaching-kids-to-code.md

 As I often do, I forgot about the book for a few days.
 It sat on the side of my desk, untouched.
 Then one day, I needed to look something up but the book wasn't there anymore.
 In fact, a couple of my books were missing: the LINQ book and another one on C#.
 I searched the usual places in the house where I might leave a book, but couldn't find it.

 When my son got home from school, I asked him if he'd seen them.
 He had them both.
 He had seen them sitting on my desk, thought they looked interesting, and decided to read them.
-"Did you?
+"Did you?"
 I asked.
 "Yes," he replied.
 "Did you understand them?"
 He claimed he did, so I asked him to explain a lambda expression to me.

 ## What's a Lambda Expression?
 One of the struggles I had with LINQ at the time was the concept of lambda expressions.
 For some reason, it took me a long time to internalize the idea of passing a function into another function.
 Lambda expressions complicated that by passing the entire function, unnamed, as a parameter.
 And calling them "lambda expressions" didn't help.